Niece Waidhofer Displays Cleavage In Black Buckled Lingerie With Matching Garter Belt

 Niece Waidhofter flashed her perfect physique in a scanty ensemble for her most recent Instagram share on Thursday afternoon.
 The brunette beauty showed off her modeling skills as she served up a smoldering look for the camera.

-In the racy pic, Niece went full bombshell in a black lingerie set.
+In the racy pic, Niece looked like a bombshell in a black lingerie set.
 The corset top featured a deep neckline that put her massive cleavage on full display.
-The garment also included slim straps that flashed her toned arms and shoulders, as well as buckles around her midsection.
+The garment also included slim straps that highlighted her toned arms and shoulders, as well as buckles around her midsection.

 She added a pair of matching panties to the outfit.
 The lingerie was cut high over her voluptuous hips and clung to her petite waist.
 She also added a garter belt, which attached to a pair of stockings.
 She accessorized the look with a scarf around her neck.